stevehanphoto/blackjack/README.md

-# Blackjack Project
+# Steve Han Photography - Blackjack Game Project

-This project was originally my final project of the CNIT 133: Introduction to Javascript class I took on the Spring of 2019 at CCSF.
+This game was my final project for the class, [CNIT 133: JavaScript, jQuery, AJAX](https://ccsf.edu/Schedule/CD/CNIT%20133.htm), I took at CCSF Spring of 2019.
+The program was made using vanilla javascript, HTML, and CSS.

 ## Instructions to run: